Southern United States: New Great Migration

-The Civil Rights Movement of the 1950s and 1960s ended Jim Crow laws across the South and other areas of the United States.
+The civil rights movement of the 1950s and 1960s ended Jim Crow laws across the South and other areas of the United States.
 In recent decades, a second migration appears to be underway, this time with African Americans from the North moving to the South in record numbers.
 While race relations are still a contentious issue in the South and most of the U.S., the region surpasses the rest of the country in many areas of integration and racial equality.
 According to a 2003 report by researchers at the University of Wisconsin–Milwaukee, Virginia Beach, Charlotte, Nashville-Davidson, and Jacksonville were the five most integrated of the nation's fifty largest cities, with Memphis at number six.
-Southern states tend to have a low disparity in incarceration rates between blacks and whites relative to the rest of the country.
+Southern states tend to have a low disparity in incarceration rates between Black and white populations relative to the rest of the country.

 The New Great Migration is not evenly distributed throughout the South.
 The rise in net gain points to Atlanta, Charlotte, Dallas, and Houston being a growing hot spots for the migrants of The New Great Migration.
 The percentage of Black Americans who live in the South has been increasing since 1990, and the biggest gains have been in the region's large urban areas, according to census data.
 The Black population of metro Atlanta more than doubled between 1990 and 2020, surpassing 2 million in the most recent census.
 The Black population also more than doubled in metro Charlotte while Greater Houston and Dallas-Fort Worth both saw their Black populations surpass 1 million for the first time.
 Several smaller metro areas also saw sizable gains, including San Antonio; Raleigh and Greensboro, North Carolina; and Orlando.
-Primary destinations are states that have the most job opportunities, especially Georgia, North Carolina, Maryland, Virginia, Tennessee, Florida and Texas.
-Other southern states, including Mississippi, Louisiana, South Carolina, Alabama and Arkansas, have seen little net growth in the African American population from return migration.
+Primary destinations are states that have the most job opportunities, especially Georgia, North Carolina, Maryland, Virginia, Tennessee, Florida, and Texas.
+Other southern states, including Mississippi, Louisiana, South Carolina, Alabama, and Arkansas, have seen little net growth in the African American population from return migration.

 Symbolism

 The Confederate battle flag is used as a symbol to identify the South, states' rights and Southern tradition.
 Such groups as the League of the South have a high regard for the secession movement of 1860, citing a desire to protect and defend Southern heritage.
 Numerous political battles have erupted nationally and within the South over flying the Confederate flag over state capitols, and the naming of public buildings or highways after Confederate leaders, the prominence of certain statues and monuments, and the everyday display of Confederate insignia.

 Other symbols of the South include the Bonnie Blue Flag, magnolia trees, and the song "Dixie".